msalhab96/AraSpell/README.md

-# AraSpell (Arabic Spelling Correction with Transformer)
+# AraSpell (Arabic Spelling Correction)
-This work introduces AraSpell (Arabic Spell Correction with transformer) trained on more than 6.9 Million sentences crawled from Wikipedia
+This work introduces AraSpell (Arabic Spelling Correction) trained on more than 6.9 Million sentences

 # Model
 We implemented the transformer model as described [here](https://arxiv.org/abs/1706.03762?context=cs), the image below shows the model architecture.